a new source of energy

 To accelerate the discovery and development of its potential medicines for mitochondrial diseases, Khondrion collaborates with patient organisations worldwide and a global clinical and academic network.

 Khondrion was founded by Professor Dr. Jan Smeitink who has devoted his entire career to the care of mitochondrial disease patients and the study of mitochondria in health and disease, until recently via his long-term affiliation with the Radboud University Medical Center in Nijmegen, The Netherlands.
 Khondrion’s mission is to develop a treatment for these high impact, often early, fatal group of disorders.

 our leadership team

 Chief Executive Officer

 With more than 25 years’ experience in patient care, diagnostics and research for patients suffering from mitochondrial disease, Jan is the Founder of Khondrion.
 As well as being the CEO of Khondrion.
 He also holds a position as Professor in Mitochondrial Medicine at the Radboud University Medical Center (RUMC) in the Netherlands and has been appointed foreign adjunct professor at the Karolinska Institutet in Stockholm, Sweden.
 Until May 2020, he coordinated the Radboud Center for Mitochondrial Medicine (RCMM), which he founded in 1996, at the Radboud UMC.
-He has coordinated and has been actively involved in many multi-center National and International Mitochondrial Medicine consortia, published more than 375 peer-reviewed scientific papers, and supervised more than 25 PhD students.
+He has coordinated and has been actively involved in many multi-center National and International Mitochondrial Medicine consortia, published more than 400 peer-reviewed scientific papers, and supervised more than 25 PhD students.
 Several of his PhD students have become Professors in international medical research centers.
 In 2016, Jan was honored with the highly prestigious Knight in the Order of the Dutch Lion in view of his services to mitochondrial medicine.